 The word “unsolicited” carries with it some very negative connotations, such as unsolicited email or unsolicited callers (aka telemarketers) calling you at dinnertime.

 The most significant consequences you’ll face for sending an unsolicited screenplay are either

 B.) your screenplay is being sent back to you with a letter.
-Your ego will be bruised, but your legal record will be clean.

 That said, there are some legal reasons that film studios and production companies will turn down reviewing unsolicited screenplays.
 Let’s say that you have an excellent idea for a screenplay, so you send it to 10 studios.
 You never hear back because your script was unsolicited.